What is our Curriculum?

 Our Years 1-6 Curriculum

-Our approach to the curriculum is a skills based approach.
+Our approach to the curriculum is a thematic approach.
 The key concepts, principles and themes have been developed into a range of progressive skills through which the children are helped to grow and develop.
-This Skills Based Curriculum (which covers History, Geography, Art and Design, Design and Technology, Science, PE, Music, ICT and RE) allows a creative way of learning and teaching, enabling us to move away from discrete lessons into a more meaningful, engaging, topic based approach for our foundation subjects.
+This skills and knowledge led Curriculum (which covers History, Geography, Art and Design, Design and Technology, Science, PE, Music, ICT and RE) allows a creative way of learning and teaching, enabling us to move away from discrete lessons into a more meaningful, engaging, topic based approach for our foundation subjects.

 The curriculum we offer is designed to meet the needs of all our pupils.
 It is rich, varied, creative and imaginative and meets the needs of individual learners.
 Through regular assessment tasks are matched to the ability of each child through differentiated activities, adult support, providing a level of challenge that is stimulating for pupils and questioning skills.